 A space may also be a permit-required confined space if it has a hazardous atmosphere, the potential for engulfment or suffocation, a layout that might trap a worker through converging walls or a sloped floor, or any other serious safety or health hazard.

 Fatal Incidents

-Confined space hazards in pits have led to worker deaths.
-Several tragic incidents included:
+Confined space hazards in sewer systems have led to worker deaths.
+Several tragic incidents in sewers have included: